 S14 Fluid Body

 Scope note: This class comprises fixed amounts of fluid defined by the total of its material content, typically molecules.
 They frequently acquire identity in laboratory practice by the fact of being kept or handled together within some adequate containers.

+Examples:

+J.K.’s blood (S12) sample 0019FCF5 for the measurement of the cholesterol blood level.

 In First Order Logic: